tommakesmusic/Bethselamin/README.md

 The folder structure of this repository is modelled after the Blazor Server Demo App supplied by Microsoft in Visaul Studio Community 2019.

-This folder level comtains all the files necessary to allow the IDE to build the app and to allow the server to run.
+This project contains all the source files but NOT the Visaual Studio projcet file.

 _Imports.razor holds all the necessary folder and packages and allows them to be accessed from anywhere in the project